BeyondQuality/beyondquality/research/public_speaking.md

 @mesutdurukal: Challenge myself.
 Public speaking is not easy; it requires social courage.
 Once you start, it gets easier, but the first step is scary.
 I just wanted to close my eyes and push myself into the sea.

+@rytmar: To overcome my fear of talk.
+I'm nervous when speaking, but I enjoy it!
+The feeling afterwards is "winner" or "rock star" type, I suppose (not sure as I'm NOT a rock star :)..
+The same is when I organize testing seminar in Finland.
+The feeling is something you do not get easily from other hobbies.

 ### 2. Travel & fun